 Developed for the RepRap project by Josef Prusa, the i3 — short for iteration 3 — is a fully open source 3D printer.
-The design of this FFF (fused filament fabrication) 3D printer is versatile, reliable and, crucially to this list, openly available for replication and iteration.
+The design of this fused deposition modeling (FDM) 3D printer is versatile, reliable and, crucially for this list, openly available for replication and iteration.
 That and pretty much all of its non-3D printable components (or “vitamins”, in 3D printing parlance) are cheap and easily sourced.

 (Main Image Credit: Prusa Printers)

 |Original Prusa i3 MK3 Kit||Original||250 x 210 x 200||PLA, ABS, PETG, TPU, Nylon, PP, PC, PVA, HIPS||Kit|

 |Anet A8||Cheapest||220 x 220 x 240||PLA, ABS, PETG, TPU, PVA, HIPS||Kit|

 |Tevo Tarantula||Cheapest||200 x 200 x 200||PLA, ABS, PETG, TPU, PVA, HIPS||Kit|

 |Geeetech Prusa i3 Pro B||Cheapest||200 x 200 x 180||PLA, ABS, PVA, HIPS||Kit|

 |Raiscube Prusa i3||Cheapest||210 x 210 x 225||PLA, ABS, PETG, TPU, PVA, HIPS||Kit|

 |Anycubic Modular i3||Cheapest||210 x 210 x 250||PLA, ABS, PETG, TPU, PVA, HIPS||Kit|

 |Sintron RepRap Prusa i3||Cheapest||200 x 200 x 180||PLA, ABS, PVA, HIPS||Kit|